soumyadg/food-prep-model/README.md

-# Data Science Exercise - Deliveroo Food Preparation Time Model
+# Data Science Exercise - Deliveroo Food Preparation Time Model.

 ## Problem Definition
 Deliveroo is committed to providing a delivery experience that delights our customers while still being incredibly efficient.
 Thus it is critical that we have the best possible model of how long it takes for a food order to be prepared.
 This allows us to ensure that a rider arrives at a restaurant to pick up an order exactly when the food is ready.